apptainer/singularity-userdocs/build_a_container.rst

 .. note::

-    This option can't be set via the environment variable `SINGULARITY_NV`.
+    This option can't be set via the environment variable `APPTAINER_NV`.
-    Singularity will attempt to bind binaries listed in SINGULARITY_CONFDIR/nvliblist.conf, if the mount destination doesn't exist inside the container, they are ignored.
+    Apptainer will attempt to bind binaries listed in APPTAINER_CONFDIR/nvliblist.conf, if the mount destination doesn't exist inside the container, they are ignored.

 ``--rocm``